kanzitelli/rn-navio/README.md

 > If `Navio` helped you in a way, support it with ⭐️

-☣️ <i>Navio is still a young library and may have breaking changes in the future.</i>
+☣️ <i>Navio is still a young library and may have breaking changes in the future.
+Check out if [Navio is production-ready](#is-navio-production-ready)</i>

 ## Quickstart